tminus109/foundation/wanderer/instructions/readme.md

 public static void main(String[] args) {

-Here is how you set up a new window and adding our board to it:
+Here is how you set up a new window and adding our gameFrame to it:

 JFrame frame = new JFrame("RPG Game");
-Board board = new Board();
+Board gameFrame = new Board();
-frame.add(board);
+frame.add(gameFrame);
 frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
 frame.setVisible(true);
 frame.pack();

 Here is how you can add a key event listener.
-The board object will be notified when hitting any key with the system calling one of the below 3 methods:
+The gameFrame object will be notified when hitting any key with the system calling one of the below 3 methods:

-frame.addKeyListener(board);
+frame.addKeyListener(gameFrame);

-Notice (at the top) that we can only do this because this Board class (the type of the board object) is also a KeyListener.
+Notice (at the top) that we can only do this because this Board class (the type of the gameFrame object) is also a KeyListener.

 }